 Tracking your students

-The most important thing for a teacher is to know how their students are doing: did they understand everything?
+The most important thing for a lecturer is to know how their students are doing: did they understand everything?
 Did they watch / read all of the required material?
 What about the quizzes, did they answer everything correctly?

 BitDegree provides easy tracking of your students via the Student List.
 Here you can not only see all of the names of your students, but also: